cvilas/guidance/product/product.md

   - Simplify workflows and user interactions required to achieve a goal with our product
 - Simplify the tech stack
 - Always have a plan B for high risk R&D. Implement the easier/obvious solution first and deliver, while the harder/better solution matures over time.
+- Most progress happens at system integration and delivery time, _after_ we think we are done.
+Build up the energy in the dev team for this phase of work